 If you are wondering what the vertical lines are, they are to mark the measures.
 Unfortunately in this example, the person that created the tab marked the measures in the wrong spots.
 This is also something to get used to when looking at tabs.
 Most of them are not 100% correct.

-Congratulations, you just read guitar tablature and also played the opening riff to Enter Sandman.
-But let's not get ahead of ourselves.
+Congratulations, you just read a guitar tab and also played the opening riff to Enter Sandman.
+But let’s not get ahead of ourselves.
 There is still a lot more tab notation to learn.

 Hammer Ons and Pull Offs

 There are a number of other things you may see in a guitar tab.

 Hammer ons are two notes that are played from one pick stroke.
 The finger comes down hard on the fret, like a hammer, to sound the note without picking.
 You will see hammer ons marked with an h.

 Below is an excerpt from the intro to Over the Hills and Far Away by Led Zeppelin.
 The intro is full of hammers ons and pull offs.